sansumbrella/ProcJam-KerThiossane/friday.md

 I hope that was fun for everyone.
 Now, let's see how we can make the computer can follow similar rules to create images.

+Download sample code from [github](https://github.com/sansumbrella/ProcJam-KerThiossane).
+Click on the green "clone or download" box and select "Download ZIP."
+If you are familiar with git, feel free to fork or clone the repository.

 ### Conditional design examples in Javascript
 web/conditional/

 ### Overview of Javascript
 web/overview/

 ### Teaser of Exquisite Corpse
 web/cadaver-exquis/